Not only drunk, but drugged at the wheel! Experts: The hardware is expensive, it does not solve the problem with AquilaScan

 A test like that of covid

-Besmir Qibini, Head of the capital's Traffic Police in an interview for Sinjalizo, explains that the device works in a similar way to the covid-19 test.
-"After the secretion is taken on the spot by the driver, within 2-3 minutes the device can detect all types of drugs". he says.
-But when asked if the placement of this test at the disposal of the Albanian Traffic Police is a "pilot project", the head of the capital's roads does not give a correct answer, but indicates that it is something that is not in all police stations.
+Besmir Qibini, Head of the Traffic Police of the capital, in an interview with Sinjalizo, explains that the device works in a similar way to the covid-19 test. " After the secretion is taken on the spot from the driver of the vehicle, within 2-3 minutes the device manages to detect all types of drugs," he says.
+But when asked if making this test available to the Albanian Traffic Police is a "pilot project", the head of the capital's roads does not give a precise answer, but indicates that it is something that is not in all police stations.

-"AquilaScan is the latest device that has started to be used for the first time by the Tirana traffic police and we hope that other traffic police stations will follow our example." he says, implying that the device is not located in any other police station of the Republic of Albania except in the capital.
+" AquilaScan is the latest device that has started to be used for the first time by the Tirana traffic police and we hope that other traffic police stations will follow our example," he says, implying that the device is not located in any other station in the Republic of Albania except in the capital.

-Asked about the number of devices available to traffic police officers, the police official did not give a number.
-But whether you will be a subject of the drug test in the capital or not, there are a number of factors that decide it, starting from the various police information on people who are suspected of using narcotics.
-"Irregular or dangerous behavior of drivers on the road, or suspicious element in the behavior of those detained for control. are some of the factors according to the head of the traffic police of Tirana that push the officers to perform the test.
-Qibini also adds that traffic police officers are trained to detect behavior of drivers that raise doubts about their suitability to use the road.
+When asked about the number of devices available to traffic police officers, the police officer does not give a number.
+But whether you will be a subject of a drug test in the capital or not, there are a number of factors that decide it, starting from the various police information on people suspected of using narcotics. " Erratic or dangerous behavior of drivers on the road, or suspicious elements in the behavior of those stopped for control", are some of the factors according to the head of the Tirana traffic police that push the officers to carry out the test.
+Qibini also adds that traffic police officers are trained to identify behavior of drivers that raises doubts about their suitability to use the road.

 Law on drunk driving

-But if you are found to be driving while under the influence of drugs, the punishment is different from other traffic violations.
-"These violations are provided as crimes by Article 291 of the Criminal Code and are punishable by up to 3 years in prison.
-This means that in addition to administrative measures such as revocation of the driver's license, fines and the obligation to retest, drivers who are found to be drunk or under the influence of narcotics are subject to red-handed arrest and criminal proceedings." concludes the chief of the Traffic Police of Tirana.
+But if you are found to be driving while under the influence of drugs, the punishment is different from other traffic violations. " These violations are considered crimes under Article 291 of the Criminal Code and are punishable by up to 3 years in prison.
+This means that in addition to administrative measures such as the revocation of the driver's license, fines and the obligation to retest, drivers who are found to be drunk or under the influence of drugs are subject to arrest in flagrante delicto and criminal proceedings," concludes the chief of the Tirana Traffic Police.

 Experts: The test is expensive, cooperation between different police forces is needed